Top 20 Colorful Festivals of Rajasthan

 1. Kumbhalgarh Festival

-The “Kumbhalgarh Festival” held in Udaipur is a great pleasure for keen enthusiast of art, music and dance.
-Mostly the festival is divided into two categories day and night.
-On daytime,traditional artists performed folk dances and competitions like turban tying and henna applying, while the night is filled with splendid bursts of crackers, lights, sound, colours and dance.
-If you want to be a part of this festival, take the luxury train ride - Palace on Wheels and enjoy the festival.
+The “Kumbhalgarh Festival” held in Udaipur is a great pleasure for keen enthusiasts of art, music, and dance.
+Mostly, the festival is divided into two categories day and night.
+On daytime, traditional artists performed folk dances and competitions like turban tying and henna applying, while the night is filled with splendid bursts of crackers, lights, sound, colours, and dance.
+If you want to be a part of this festival, take the luxury train ride - Palace on Wheels, and enjoy the festival.

 Luxury Train Tour Packages for Udaipur